Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

   2. Press the corresponding menu element in AdonisFX menu > Edit Simshape.
   3. A message box will notify you that the action has been successful.

-To remove any of these meshes from simshape follow this procedure:
+To remove any of these meshes from AdnSimshape follow this procedure:

-  1. Select only the mesh with simshape applied.
+  1. Select only the mesh with AdnSimshape applied.
   2. Press the corresponding menu element in AdonisFX menu > Edit Simshape.
   3. A message box will notify you that the action has been successful.